50 Easy No-Bake Recipes for the Hottest Days and Nights

 Cherry No-Bake Cookies

-I've always loved my no-bake cookie recipe, but I was never able to place at the fair with it.
-So I mixed in some maraschino cherries, added a few drops of almond extract, and voila!
-We won a blue ribbon at the county fair in 2010. —Denise Wheeler, Newaygo, Michigan
+I always loved my no-bake cookie recipe, but I was never able to place at the fair with it.
+So I mixed in some maraschino cherries, added almond extract and voila!
+I won a blue ribbon at the county fair in 2010. —Denise Wheeler, Newaygo, Michigan

 No-Bake Chocolate Chip Cannoli Cheesecake

-I like to make this cannoli cheesecake in the summer since it's flavorful and refreshing!
-And not needing to turn on the oven and heat the house up is an added bonus. —Kristen Heigl, Staten Island, New York
+I make this cannoli cheesecake in the summer for a flavorful and refreshing treat.
+I love the added bonus of not having to turn on the oven in hot weather. —Kristen Heigl, Staten Island, New York

 Shrimp Avocado Salad